-PVWatts® Inputs.
+PVWatts® inputs.
 For example, PV modules with better performance are not differentiated within PVWatts® from lesser performing modules.
-Both NREL and private companies provide more sophisticated PV modeling tools (such as the System Advisor Model at http://sam.nrel.gov) that allow for more precise and complex modeling of PV
+Both NREL and private companies provide more sophisticated PV modeling tools (such as the System Advisor Model at http://sam.nrel.gov) that allow for more precise and complex modeling of PV systems.

 The expected range is based on 30 years of actual weather data at the given location and is intended to provide an indication of the variation you might see.
-For more information, please refer to this NREL report: The Error Report, any support, consulting, training or assistance of any kind with regard to the use of the Model or any updates, revisions or new versions of the Model.
+From more information, please refer to this NREL report: The Error Report.